fse-submission-2022/workload-performance/README.md

 * [`resources/code`](resources/code`) includes the code of the software sytems tested.
 * [`resources/coverage`](resources/coverage) includesall raw coverage measurements.
 In order to read these reports, they need to be transformed to XML/HTML reports.
 If one wants to get a browser-readable version of a particular coverage report, one can convert the Jacoco binary format into HTML/XML using the `jacoco_cli.jar` provided [here](resources/coverage/jacoco_cli.jar).
 We provide all necessary class and source files in this repository, for further information on how to use this tool see the [Jacoco documentation](https://www.jacoco.org/jacoco/trunk/doc/cli.html).

-### Not included in this repository
-We provide all workloads used in the empirical study (except for h2) in a separate [MEGA cloud folder](https://mega.nz/folder/VUpClDiA#-pJj8fm8d_Td5udauW61aQ).
-For h2, please refer to the benchmark specifications of [benchbase](https://github.com/cmu-db/benchbase).

 ### Software Systems
-h2 is an embedded database system which can be easily integrated into other applications; jump3r is a Java implementation of an MP3 codec which processes uncompressed WAV audio files.
-Kanzi is a command-line file compression tool akin to, e.g., GNU xz or gzip;  Apache batik is a utility to rasterize/render SVG vector graphics; dconvert is a utility to transform image files to formats and sizes frequently used in Android app development; jadx is a decompiler for DEX bytecode (bytecode for the VM used by Android) back to Java source code.
+#### h2
+h2 is an embedded database system which can be used as a standalone database or can be easily integrated into other applications as alibrary.

+#### jump3r
+jump3r is a pure Java implementation of the MP3 codec standard.
+The tool can be used to encode raw WAV audio into MP3 audio files.

+#### kanzi
+kanzi is a command-line file compression tool similar to, e.g., GNU xz or gzip; it supports a wide range of entropy encoders and compression algorithms.

+#### batik
+Apache batik is a utility to rasterize/render SVG vector graphics.

+#### Density Converter (dconvert)
+dconvert is a utility to transform image files to formats and sizes frequently used in Android app development, i.e., different output sizes and formats.

+#### jadx
+jadx is a decompiler for DEX bytecode back to Java.
+DEX bytecode corresponds to the bytecode run on the Android operating system akin to ordinary JAR/Java class files.

 The resources of the six software systems used in this empirical study stem from their respective repositories and Web sites:
 * [jadx](https://github.com/skylot/jadx)